Missing kayaker's mobile phone found as search continues

 Mr Jackson is believed to have been in the Cullen area of Moray between 10.30am and 11am on Saturday, where he asked locals about the best place to go kayaking.

-A piece of safety equipment which had been attached to the kayak was discovered on Tuesday at Porknockie, Moray.
+A piece of safety equipment which had been attached to the kayak was discovered on Tuesday at Portknockie, Moray.

 Download: The STV News app is Scotland's favourite and is available for iPhone from the App store and for Android from Google Play.
 Download it today and continue to enjoy STV News wherever you are.